 -Princeps or "leading citizen": the term used for the leader of each Utopian city and for the major leaders mentioned in the opening paragraph of Utopia.
 This is a term Cicero invests with new meaning in his last philosophic works.
-See pages 10-11.
+See pages 10-11 of this Study Guide.